SodaQiu/Value-Engagement_Misalignment_and_Retention_Risk_in_Pet_E-Commerce/README.md

 ```

 ## Conclusion

-Based on the above results, this study proposes a customer management idea of ​​"transaction value identification - misalignment diagnosis - internal retention stratification".
-This framework can provide a basis for the pet e-commerce platform to further differentiate high-value customers and optimize the allocation of limited customer maintenance resources.
+Based on the above results, this study proposes a customer management framework of **transaction value identification, misalignment diagnosis, and internal retention stratification**.
+This framework can provide a basis for pet e-commerce platforms to further differentiate high-value customers and optimize the allocation of limited customer retention resources.